-The Trustees are satisfied, taking into account the external expertise available, that there are sufficient resources to support their investment responsibilities.
-The Trustees believe that they have sufficient expertise and appropriate training to carry out their role effectively.
+The Trustee is satisfied, taking into account the external expertise available, that there are sufficient resources to support their investment responsibilities.
+The Trustee believes that it has sufficient expertise and appropriate training to carry out its role effectively.

-It is the Trustees' policy to assess the performance of the Closed Fund's investments, investment providers and professional advisers from time to time.
-The Trustees will also periodically assess the effectiveness of their decision-making and investment governance processes and will decide how this may then be reported to members.
+It is the Trustee's policy to assess the performance of the Closed Fund's investments, investment providers and professional advisers from time to time.
+The Trustee will also periodically assess the effectiveness of its decision-making and investment governance processes and will decide how this may then be reported to members.